 This morning even as we celebrate Easter, I want us to consider yet another famous passage in the bible.
 This passage is none other than John’s account of Jesus’ appearance to Thomas.
-In today’s sermon I want to share with you my observations on the passage and their implications.
+In today’s sermon, I want to share my observations on the passage and its implications.

 (1) Unbelieving Thomas

-(B) Thomas implied his colleagues were either liars, hallucinatory or had seen a ghost themselves.
+(B) Thomas implied his colleagues were either liar, hallucinatory, or had seen a ghost themselves.

 (C) His argument was based on the foolish logic that the resurrection wasn’t possible because he did not see the risen Christ with his own eyes.

 (A) Jesus invited Thomas to put his finger in the nail prints and his fist in the spear wound.
 It was almost as if Jesus had heard his bold demand.
 Thomas was startled at this.

 (B) In his appearance to Thomas, Jesus actually halted Thomas on the road to despairing unbelief and offered him the positive evidence on which he could rebuild his faith.